Sniffing Out Danger - The Amazing Work of Medical Alert Dogs

 How are medical alert dogs trained?

-Dogs can do this because of their incredible sense of smell, which can detect odours as low as one part per trillion – that’s the equivalent of half a teaspoon of sugar in an Olympic sized swimming pool.
+Dogs can detect odours as low as one part per trillion – that’s the equivalent of half a teaspoon of sugar in an Olympic sized swimming pool.
 Through one to one dog training, our experts refine this ability, teaching medical alert dogs to spot minute changes in odour associated with changes in the patient’s health, and alert them long before their condition becomes critical.

 Medical alert dogs can be used to warn of severe allergic reactions, heart conditions such as postural tachycardia syndrome and even imminent epileptic fits.
 What’s more, promising research is underway into the use of dogs in early cancer diagnosis.
 Professional dog training has demonstrated an ability to detect urological, breast, lung and bowel cancers, and many experts think bio-detection dogs could have an important role to play in future cancer treatments.